wellyshen/react-cool-starter/README.md

     path: '/TopPath',
     exact: true,
     component: RouteComponent,
-    // Actions in the loadData function will be feteched from server-side
+    // Actions in the loadData function will be fetched from server-side
     loadData: dispatch =>
       Promise.all([
         // Register your pre-fetched action(s) here